burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 # expect: self-test OK - 12 cities; validate: clean
 ```

-How it was wired: integration went through an anchored-splice patcher (`go_live_patch.py`).
+How it was wired: integration went through an anchored-splice patcher.
 It pre-flights every anchor (has to match exactly once or it aborts and touches nothing), timestamped-backs-up each target file, applies the edits, runs `py_compile`, and rolls back on failure.
-Two targets: the `serve.py` prepend above and the `secret_common.py` prompt clause.
 Keep future `secret_common.py` edits the same way: anchored splices with a backup and a compile check.

 ---